L3ts-H4ck/CommunityChallenge-Spark/tutorials/02-assets.md

 <img src="https://github.com/L3ts-H4ck/CommunityChallenge-Spark/blob/master/tutorials/02-assets/08.png?raw=true" width="80%">

-Once we achive this, I'll export it separately, section by section of flowers and leaves.
+Once we achive this, I'll export it , section by section of flowers and leaves.

 <img src="https://github.com/L3ts-H4ck/CommunityChallenge-Spark/blob/master/tutorials/02-assets/09.png?raw=true" width="80%">

-For our next element you can access this drive that appers on the comments, in wich you can find templates for your use.
+For our next element, you can access this drive, in wich you can find templates for your use.

 <img src="https://github.com/L3ts-H4ck/CommunityChallenge-Spark/blob/master/tutorials/02-assets/10.png?raw=true" width="80%">